-• Population Growth and Aging: the applicant states that Wake County is one of the fastest growing counties in the United States and that neighboring counties, including Durham, Johnston, and Harnett counties are also listed in the highest growth tier.
-In addition, the applicant states that older residents (aged 45+) utilize healthcare services at a higher rate than younger residents, and that as the populations in Wake County and neighboring counties grow, so does the demand for GI endoscopy services.
-Moreover, the applicant states that the fastest growing communities within Wake County are Holly Springs and adjacent Fuquay-Varina. (pages 40-42)
+• Population Growth and Aging: The applicant states that the fastest growing counties in the United States and that neighboring counties, including Durham, Johnston, and Harnett counties are also listed in the highest growth tier.
+In addition, the applicant states that older residents (aged 45+) utilize healthcare services at a higher rate than younger residents, and that as the populations in Wake County and neighboring counties grow, so does the demand for GI endoscopy services. (pages 42-45)